Megaceroides algericus: Description

 The species is known from limited material, and knowledge of post-cranial remains and antlers are poor.
 The estimated size of the animal is smaller than a red deer but slightly larger than a fallow deer.
 It is known from a mostly complete skull of an aged individual with worn teeth found near Aïn Bénian in Algeria, alongside other fragmentary crania.
+The estimated body mass is approximately 100 kg.

 The skull is broad, but the length of the skull, specifically the splanchnocranium (the region of the skull behind the dental region) is relatively short.
 This combination of a wide but proportionally short skull is a morphology that is unknown in any other deer species.
 The two halves of the mandible are estimated to have a contact angle of 60 degrees, which is extremely wide in comparison to other deer, to compensate for the wide skull.
 The parietals are flat, with a straight facial profile.
 The eyes face further outward and less forward than Sinomegaceros pachyosteus.
 The skull and dentary exhibit extreme thickening (pachyostosis) somewhat similar to that in Megaloceros, unlike Megaloceros, the vomer is largely unaffected.
 The pachyostosis is among the most extreme of any known mammal.
-The upper canines are absent (there are no sockets for them present on the Aïn Bénian skull) and the lower fourth premolar (P4) is molarised.
-The preserved proximal portion of the antler is straight and cylindrical in cross section, and orientated anteriorly, laterally and slightly dorsally, the antler becomes flattened distally.
+The upper canines are absent (there are no sockets for them present on the Aïn Bénian skull) and the lower fourth premolar (P4) is molarised (molar-like in morphology).
+The preserved proximal (closer to the skull) portion of the antler is straight and cylindrical in cross section, and orientated anteriorly (forwards), laterally (outwards away from the midline of the skull) and slightly dorsally (upwards relative to the skull), the antler becomes flattened distally (towards the end away from the skull).

 An isolated radius suggested to belong to the taxon is known from Berrouaghia, which is robust and proportionally short in comparison to other cervids, and the mid shaft measurement of 40mm is proportionally wider than that of M. giganteus.
 Croitor suggests that several rock art drawings from the Altas and the Sahara depict the taxon, which show horned animals, some with antler like tines including proportionally long tails.
 This interpretation, which had previously been suggested by other authors, has been criticised, noting that there are no known remains for the taxon from the Sahara, and that previous interpretations of the rock art representing deer had been based on faulty fossil identification of deer in Mali.